-- Principles of Fish and Wildlife Conservation: Students learn about fundamental principles of fish and wildlife conservation and management, as well as the legal, historical, geological and cultural institutions that affect wildlife populations.
+In a principles of fish and wildlife conservation course, students learn about fundamental principles of fish and wildlife conservation and management, as well as the legal, historical, geological, and cultural institutions that affect wildlife populations.
 They also study ways in which scientific knowledge and research are used in the field.

-- Ornithology: This course is an introduction to the study of birds, including their structure and function and the physics of flight.
-Topics include evolution, taxonomy, anatomy, physiology, ecology and conservation as these concepts apply to birds.
+An ornithology course introduces students to the study of birds, including their structure and function and the physics of flight.
+Topics include evolution, taxonomy, anatomy, physiology, ecology, and conservation as these concepts apply to birds.
 An introductory biology course is generally a prerequisite.

-- Wildlife Habitat on the Great Plains: This course reflects upon the way in which wildlife populations have been altered on the Great Plains by human settlements and agriculture.
+A wildlife habitat on the Great Plains course reflects upon the way in which wildlife populations have been altered on the Great Plains by human settlements and agriculture.
 Students learn about the various wildlife species that live in the area and their ecological needs.
 An emphasis is placed on management techniques that are effective on private lands.

-- Wildlife Parasitology: Students learn about parasites that live on mammals, birds, reptiles, fish, amphibians and invertebrates.
+In wildlife parasitology, students learn about parasites that live on mammals, birds, reptiles, fish, amphibians, and invertebrates.
 They also study the impact that these parasites have on biology.

-- Wildlife Extinction Course: This course will focus on the issues of extinction, species dynamics, and factors that influence the population size in different plants and animals.
+A wildlife extinction course focuses on the issues of extinction, species dynamics, and factors that influence the population size in different plants and animals.
 Students will learn about the importance of habitat preservation for species survival, as well as hunting and gaming law.
 The course will also discuss possible preventative actions to protect endangered wildlife.